U.S. News Rankings

 Illinois Institute of Technology is a private institution that was founded in 1890.
 It has a total undergraduate enrollment of 2,800, its setting is urban, and the campus size is 120 acres.
 It utilizes a semester-based academic calendar.
 Illinois Institute of Technology's ranking in the 2014 edition of Best Colleges is National Universities, 109.
 Its tuition and fees are $39,842 (2013-14).

 The Illinois Institute of Technology, a private university in Chicago, provides a variety of options for students interested in the sciences.
-IIT offers a wide range of engineering degree programs, including telecommunications and software engineering, biomedical imaging and signals, and food process engineering, as well as a range of degrees in architecture and the sciences.
-(For liberal arts-minded students, the school awards degrees for majors including journalism of technology, science, and business and political science.)
+IIT offers a wide range of engineering degree programs, including aerospace engineering, biomedical engineering and mechanical engineering, as well as a range of degrees in architecture and the sciences.
+(For liberal arts-minded students, the school awards degrees for majors including communications, humanities and political science.)
 The school also runs an Institute of Design; the Chicago-Kent College of Law, which is particularly well known for its trial advocacy program; the Stuart School of Business; and other graduate student programs.

-For undergrads, there are about 100 clubs and organizations to join, including TechNews, the student newspaper.
-Freshmen do not have to live on campus, though undergraduate and graduate housing is available through the university.
-Each year, the campus comes together for events including Pumpkin Launch, a day in which students, faculty, and alumni showcase homemade launching devices as they try to catapult pumpkins the furthest, and a spring formal in downtown Chicago.
-Students can also show their school spirit at IIT Scarlet Hawks athletic events, though the school does not have a football or basketball team.
-Notable alumni include Victor Tsao, founder of network hardware firm Linksys, and James Roche, former Secretary of the Air Force.
+For undergrads, there are more than 100 clubs and organizations to join, including TechNews, the student newspaper.
+Freshmen are required to live on campus, with some exceptions, and both undergraduate and graduate housing is available through the university.
+Each year, the campus comes together for events including Pumpkin Launch, a day in which students, faculty and alumni showcase homemade launching devices as they try to catapult pumpkins the furthest, and a spring formal in downtown Chicago.
+Students can also show their school spirit at IIT Scarlet Hawks athletic events, though the school does not have a football team.
+Notable alumni include Victor Tsao, founder of network hardware firm Linksys, and James Roche, former secretary of the Air Force.

 |School mission and unique qualities (as provided by the school):|